harsh6768/flash-aerospike/README.md

   8. Aerospike service commands to start, stop or check status of the aerospike service

-            service  aerospike start        // to start the aerospike service
+            service  aerospike start        // to start the aerospike service or
+            sudo systemctl start aerospike

-            service aerospike stop          // to stop the aerospike service
+            service aerospike stop          // to stop the aerospike service or
+            sudo systemctl stop aerospike

-            service aerospike status        // to check status of the aerospike service
+            service aerospike status        // to check status of the aerospike service or
+            sudo systemctl status aerospike

 ## Install aerospike on mac or windows :